matthewgall/ourairports/README.md

     from ourairports import OurAirports
 	airports = OurAirports().getAirportsByIATA('CWL')

+### Get airport information by distance from latitude/longitude

+    from ourairports import OurAirports
+	airports = OurAirports().getAirportsByDistance('51.5007325', '-0.1268141', 25)
+	for port in airports:
+	    print port.name

 ## License

 This project is hereby released under the terms of the MIT License, and is included below